Separated parents urged to settle disputes over Christmas child arrangements

 High numbers of dependent children are caught up in family breakdowns each year, and in the months leading up to Christmas, the family courts get very busy trying to deal with disputes between separated parents about how the children should divide their time over the festive period.

 To put the matter in perspective there are 2.9 million lone parent families, accounting for 14.9% of families in the UK in 2019 (Office of National Statistics (ONS) bulletin: Families and Households in the UK: 2019).
 The last 20 years, since 1999, has seen a significant increase (14.5%) of lone parent families, with 22.3% of all dependent children in UK now living with lone parents.

-Courts will already be fully booked and unable to accommodate anything other than the most urgent court hearings before the Christmas period.
-We advise separated parents to try to finalise arrangements for spending time with their children over the festive period as constructively, and as quickly, as possible.
+The Family Court will be unable to accommodate anything other than the most urgent court hearings before the Christmas period.
+We urge separated parents to try to finalise arrangements for spending time with their children over the festive period as constructively, and as quickly, as possible.